adzo261/codeforces-timer/README.md

 2. Selected timer will be applied for all the problems that you open.
 3. Problems can be opened from Problemset page and Contest page.
 4. Once a problem is opened timer cannot be paused.
+5. When a solution is submitted within time, and is accepted, the timer will detect and automatically stop and show `Finished`.
-5. For already solved problems timer will show a `Finished` message.
+6. For already solved problems, timer will show a `Finished` message.
-6. For problems, you ran out of time, it will show a `Timed Out` message.
+7. For problems, you ran out of time, it will show a `Timed Out` message.

 ## Development setup